coursetable/coursetable/docs/getting-started.md

 8. Make some changes!

    Most changes you make (i.e. to the API server or frontend) will automatically get picked up - all you'll need to do is save the changed file(s) and reload the page.
-If you plan on making changes to the database, please

 ## Troubleshooting

-- `Fatal error: Uncaught SmartyException: unable to write file`

-  Execute `chmod -R 777 web/gen` in your terminal.

 - `Windows: “Hardware assisted virtualization and data execution protection must be enabled in the BIOS”`